H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 The BBB is not a safety feature bolted onto the system after the fact.
 It is the constitutional layer that makes the rest of the system trustworthy enough to deploy in community contexts.

-As of **March 25, 2026**, the BBB operates as a **two-tier enforcement architecture**:
+As of **March 25, 2026** (★ confirmed Up March 28, 2026 in the 96-container production stack), the BBB operates as a **two-tier enforcement architecture**:

 - **Tier 1 — Perimeter layer:** Caddy reverse proxy (v2.6.2, Ubuntu package, port 8443, systemd-managed) with authentication routing on `/chat*` routes to `jarvis_auth_service` (port 8055) at the `/validate` endpoint.
 Authentication is enforced before any request reaches any internal service.

   > **⚠ Architecture correction — March 22, 2026:** The Caddy version deployed is **v2.6.2 via `sudo apt install caddy`** — the standard Ubuntu package.
 This version does **not** include the `caddy-ratelimit` module and does **not** support the `forward_auth` directive.
 Authentication calls to `/validate` are initiated by the **UI** and handled directly by `jarvis_auth_service` (port 8055).
 Caddy routes `/auth*` and `/chat/status*` paths to port 8055 but does **not** perform automatic subrequest-based token enforcement on every `/chat*` call.
 Unauthenticated `/chat` requests currently reach the gateway.
 This is a **known gap tracked as OI-36-A** and is a documented next-session priority.
 See §16.11 for full gap documentation.

-- **Tier 2 — Service layer:** `jarvis-blood-brain-barrier` (port 8016), which applies constitutional content filtering to every input (Phase 1.4) and every output (Phase 4.5 — confirmed in log+passthrough mode as of March 25, 2026; no blocking is occurring; this is intentional pending tuning sprint OI-02).
+- **Tier 2 — Service layer:** `jarvis-blood-brain-barrier` (port 8016), which applies constitutional content filtering to every input (Phase 1.4) and every output (Phase 4.5 — confirmed in log+passthrough mode as of March 25, 2026; no blocking is occurring; this is intentional pending tuning sprint OI-02). ★ Confirmed Up as part of the 96-container stack, March 28, 2026.

 > **⚠ Service architecture — verified March 25, 2026:** There is **one** BBB container: `jarvis-blood-brain-barrier` at **port 8016**.
 Port 8017 (`bbb-output-filter`) does **not exist** and has never been a running container in the verified production stack.
 Both input filtering (Phase 1.4) and output filtering (Phase 4.5) are handled by the **same service at port 8016**.
 All references to a separate `bbb-output-filter` container at port 8017 have been removed from this chapter and verified absent.